pmcgoohan/targeting-zero-mev/content-layer.md

 So first of all, how do shufflers decide on their entropy?
 We could let them choose it themselves, but this raises the possibility of simple collusion.

 Simple collusion requires no active network of collusion between nodes to work.
 A node could simply always choose an entropy of 1.
-Other nodes might notice it is doing this and realize that if they did the same it would weaken the randomization.
+Other nodes might notice it is doing this and realize that if they did the same it weakens the randomization.
 Conceivably, a majority of nodes could end up sending 1 such that when they are allocated as pickers they can game the transaction order.
 Fortunately we can do better than this.
 We can force the shufflers to use the entropy available to us in their private key.

 The shuffler creates a message containing the current chunk number and perhaps some other public and relatively static data.
-This message will be the same for everyone and has very low entropy (MsgEntropy).
+This message is the same for everyone and has very low entropy (MsgEntropy).
 But once signed by the shuffler’s private key, the signature of this message has high entropy.

 While MsgEntropy can be recreated by anyone using the same publicly available data, the entropy from the signature is private to each shuffler.
 As such, by decrypting MsgEntropy to use it’s signature as a shufflers’s entropy, we also get to validate that the shuffler used the correct plaintext MsgEntropy as the source.